 At his rally, O'Rourke continued keeping his talk of Cruz to a minimum but alluded to the attacks on him — on TV and otherwise — that have kicked into high gear since Labor Day.
 Recounting the latest fundraising numbers in the race, O'Rourke said Cruz's money has already been "deployed in the most cynical fashion, seeking to scare you about me, to make us afraid of the future."

-Cruz's stops Saturday in Harris County held some sentimental value.
+The Harris County stops were a little more personal for Cruz.
 His second event brought him to Faith West Academy in Katy, where he went for some of high school and played on the basketball team.
 But he spent a lot of time on the bench, he noted, and took glee in returning to the school as a U.S. senator, finally greeted by a cheering crowd in the gymnasium.

 In Humble, Cruz was in the company of the Kingwood TEA Party, among the groups that helped fuel his underdog 2012 campaign.
 Before Cruz spoke, the husband-and-wife duo that co-founded the group, Jim and Robin Lennon, took turns recalling Cruz’s transition from Trump's bitter rival in the 2016 presidential primary to one of the president's closest allies in the Senate.